VK-techi/apnacollge-demo/README.md

 # apnacollge-demo
-This is my practise GIT repository
+This is my practise GIT repository.

+Author -- Vivek Savant